ark-lang/ark-docs/modules.md

 ### Implicit Modules
 When you have a lot of nested modules, things can get a bit messy.
 To inject modules into scope (which is not advised), you can specify multiple modules to inject, or to inject all modules.
+This means you do not have to specify the module that is being accessed:

 ```
 mod entities::mob::*; // injects all children of the mob module